2-day Rescue Task Force Response to Active Shooter Incidents Course

 Course Description: This 1-day training course focuses on providing Fire Department and EMS personnel with the skills and knowledge of how to interact with law enforcement elements and operate effectively when inserted into the "warm zone" at an active shooter event.

 Mass shooting events across the country and the world have repeatedly shown that many victims are dying due to unnecessary delays in receiving simple but life-saving medical treatment.
 Standard mass casualty incident (MCI) practices often conflict with what is best for victims who need immediate treatment.

 Recent incidents have redefined how Fire / EMS and Police units must operate together at the onset of a critical incident, in order to maximize survivability for critically injured patients.

-A new paradigm is developing in the way Fire and EMS personnel operate at these critical incidents – the Rescue Task Force model.
+A new paradigm has developed in the way Fire and EMS personnel operate at these critical incidents – the Rescue Task Force model.
 This model inserts medical personnel into the “warm zone”, under Police protection, to render care at a time much earlier in the incident than previously practiced by EMS.

 Students will be exposed to Tactical Emergency Casualty Care (TECC) techniques for trauma injuries, developed for and proven by the US military.
 Attendees will learn how to fuse battlefield and tactical medicine concepts into their current care practices.
 Hands on learning stations, tactical movement orientation with LE counterparts and practical interactive training scenarios will help integrate new concepts and treatment techniques.

 The following topics will be covered:

 History and review of active shooter events (ASE).

 Case studies and lessons learned from recent incidents.

 Introduction to the Rescue Task Force (RTF) model.